- Explain how the embryo forms from the zygote

 Fertilization is the process in which gametes (an egg and sperm) fuse to form a zygote (Figure 18.8).
 To ensure that the offspring has only one complete diploid set of chromosomes, only one sperm must fuse with one egg.
 In mammals, a layer called the zona pellucida protects the egg.
 At the tip of the head of a sperm cell is a structure like a lysosome called the acrosome, which contains enzymes.
 When a sperm binds to the zona pellucida, a series of events, called the acrosomal reactions, take place.
 These reactions, involving enzymes from the acrosome, allow the sperm plasma membrane to fuse with the egg plasma membrane and permit the sperm nucleus to transfer into the ovum.
 The nuclear membranes of the egg and sperm break down and the two haploid nuclei fuse to form a diploid nucleus or genome.

-To ensure that no more than one sperm fertilizes the egg, once the acrosomal reactions take place at one location of the egg membrane, the egg releases proteins in other locations to prevent other sperm from fusing with the egg.
+To ensure successful development, organisms must ensure that that no more than one sperm fertilizes the egg.
+Ernest Everett Just demonstrated several mechanisms at work at different rates.
+The fast reaction included what Just called a "wave of negativity," in which the membrane potential of the egg cell altered quickly.
+Then, the slow block involved changing the membrane structure itself.
+The acrosomal reactions take place at one location of the egg membrane, the egg releases proteins in other locations to prevent other sperm from fusing with the egg.

 The development of multi-cellular organisms begins from this single-celled zygote, which undergoes rapid cell division, called cleavage (Figure 18.9a), to form a hollow ball of cells called a blastula (Figure 18.9b).